teropa/failurous-java/README.md

 ## Sending custom notifications

+You can also report custom notifications about anything you feel your app needs to let you know about.

-failurous-java can be used to send custom notifications to Failurous.
-This can be accomplished by building an instance of `Fail` and sending it with the `FailSender` API:
+To do this, build an instance of `Fail` and send it with the `FailSenderSingleton` API:

     FailSender sender = FailSenderSingleton.get();
     sender.send(new Fail("50 invalid login attempts by "+loginName, "LoginService.login()"));